-The Defense Enrollment Eligibility Reporting System, also known as DEERS, is an enormous database of people who are eligible to receive military benefits, which includes health insurance coverage provide by TRICARE.
+The Defense Enrollment Eligibility Reporting System, also known as DEERS, is an enormous database of people who are eligible to receive military benefits, which includes health insurance coverage provided by TRICARE.
 But others include access to commissaries and exchanges, ID cards, life insurance, and education benefits.

 The servicemember (called the “Sponsor”) is the only person who can add (or remove) family members to DEERS.
 (Actually, someone with power of attorney authorized by the sponsor can also add family members, but this is rare.)

 Service members can enroll their dependents in DEERS anywhere that is authorized to issue military and uniformed-services ID cards.
 This enrollment must be done in person.

 Before you pile into the car and drive down to the ID-issuing facility, make sure you have all the documentation you’ll need, including marriage certificates, Social Security cards, photo IDs, birth certificates (for biological children under 21), adoption papers, and divorce decrees.
 If you have children ages 21-23 who are full-time college students and you want to keep them covered by TRICARE, you’ll need a letter from the college’s registrar’s office verifying the child’s enrollment.

 To enroll stepchildren, you'll need to provide their birth certificate, social security card, and parent's marriage certificate.
 Enrollment for adopted children requires their social security card, birth certificate, and final adoption decree.